 Search engines are the only form of marketing that allow consumers to actively search for a product or service exactly when they want it.
 It turns the marketing industry by 180 degrees and rather than marketers looking for consumers, targeted consumers are hunting down quality vendors and products.
 Instead of interrupting potential clients, a business just needs to be where the consumer is searching and provide a solution to their search query.
 This, of course, is why marketing on Google and Amazon have the highest conversion rates online.
 Content marketing allows a company to provide answers, products or services at the right time.

-If Google is the solution than why would an SEO agency use social media?
+If Google is the solution than why would an SEO company use social media?

 Despite what most marketing companies may suggest, social media marketing, the right way, can help increase ranking on Google.
 We use social media to generate much higher conversions with higher ROI through Google than clients would ever get through social marketing platforms.